r7kamura/rubocop-slim/README.md

 ## Usage

-Require `"rubocop-slim"` in your RuboCop config.
+Require `rubocop-slim` in your RuboCop config.

 ```yaml
 # .rubocop.yml